Sunak, Mordaunt, Johnson? Contenders who could replace Truss

 BORIS JOHNSON, FORMER PRIME MINISTER

-There was intense speculation Thursday that Johnson may return and put himself forward as prime minister again — just weeks after he was forced out of office by a series of ethics scandals.
+There was intense speculation Thursday that Johnson, 58, may return and put himself forward as prime minister again — just weeks after he was forced out of office by a series of ethics scandals.

 Within hours of Truss’ resignation, several Conservative allies of Johnson’s voiced their support for him to return.